awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

       The format of an Amazon S3 bucket ARN is `arn:aws:s3:::bucket_name`\.
 Ensure that the Amazon S3 bucket that you use is set up with the requirements for training SageMaker models\.
 When you train a model, your Aurora DB cluster requires permission to export data to the Amazon S3 bucket, and also to import data from the bucket\.

-      To learn more about Amazon S3 bucket ARNs, see [Specifying resources in a policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the *Amazon Simple Storage Service Developer Guide*\.
+      To learn more about Amazon S3 bucket ARNs, see [Specifying resources in a policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the *Amazon Simple Storage Service User Guide*\.
 For more about using an Amazon S3 bucket with SageMaker, see [Step 1: Create an Amazon Amazon S3 bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the *Amazon SageMaker Developer Guide*\.

 1. Choose **Connect service**\.